Helping residents heat their homes and reduce their fuel bills.

 You can apply online here.

 Please read our privacy statement below before applying.
-If you are eligible, Groundwork London will contact you to arrange an appointment for the Home Visit.
+Groundwork London will contact you to arrange an appointment for the Home Visit.

 You can refer someone else through the link, but must have gained their consent before proceeding

-You can contact Groundwork London on Freephone number 0800 292 2529 to discuss any queries about the scheme or to book an appointment.
+You can contact Groundwork London on Freephone number 0800 292 2529 (Monday to Friday 9.00am to 5.00pm) to book an appointment, or if you have any queries about the scheme.